pizzalover125/sten0/README.md

 ### what is steno?
 traditional stenography keyboards are keyboards used by transcribers in a courtroom to type extremely fast. hobbyists and now companies have created their own versions of steno keyboards. one can easily get 200 wpm using steno, demonstrated in the video here: https://www.youtube.com/watch?v=l8SWkR5y774.

+steno works by pressing multiple keys at once to create "chords" which create words. each key is associated with a specific sound. for example, to write "cat" press "K A T" all at once.

 the company, stenokeyboards.com, is the leader of the steno industry with products that are pretty cool, but extremely expensive. worst of all, they are closed source. i wanted to make something better for cheaper.

 ### PCB + Schematic